lime-os/website/README.md

 This project is guided by a clear and deliberate philosophy.
 It is built on the belief that software should be understandable, honest, and built to last.
 Its core is structured around four virtues: Logic, Integrity, Minimalism, and Endurance.
 Each one provides a foundation for decision-making and long-term design clarity.

-For more details, see the `PHILOSOPHY.md` file.
+For more details, see `PHILOSOPHY.md`.

 ### License

 This project is licensed under the GPL-3.0 License.
 This license reflects our commitment to ensuring that this software remains free and open-source.
 We believe in the values of freedom, transparency, and collaboration that the GPL-3.0 promotes, allowing users to freely use, modify, and distribute the software, ensuring that it remains a community-driven project.

-For more details, see the `LICENSE.md` file.
+For more details, see `LICENSE.md`.